uniwebcms/framework/docs/developers-guide.md

    - Parameters come from front matter configuration
    - The block object provides runtime context and methods

-2. **Metadata-Driven Configuration**
+2. **Schema-Driven Configuration**

-   - Include metadata (in `component.config.js`) that defines their parameters
+   - Include schemas (in `component.config.js`) that define their parameters
-   - This metadata powers documentation and visual editors at built time
+   - These schemas power documentation and visual editors at build time
    - Parameters have semantic meaning rather than implementation details

 3. **Content/Code Separation**